th3n3rd/tap-demo-liquibase/README.md

 to the service account we would need to either:
     * apply an updated version of the tap values used for installation
     * use carefully crafted [annotations](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/namespace-provisioner-parameters.html#namespace-parameters) on the namespace (we opted for this one)

-* Knative comes with init containers disabled by default, so we had to update a specific config map in order to enable the feature flag.

 * Tekton comes with a limitation on the results size of a `Task`, which is around 4KB (in total for a single Task), which is quite a limitation.
 But it does support larger results by [enabling a specific feature flag](https://tekton.dev/docs/installation/additional-configs/#enabling-larger-results-using-sidecar-logs), and will also require to change the max size in the same configuration.